 - Colleen Cosgrove, Community Involved Citizen

 - Richard Jacroux, Buddy Platform

 - Mohammad Malakoutian, Amazon

 - Joe Nguyen, Washington State Senate, 34th District

 - Julie Seidenstein, Lane Powell PC

-Heather has more than 20 years’ experience in successfully helping nonprofits reach their financial and organizational goals.
-As the CEO of MarketFitz, Inc., a management consulting firm, her clients have included San Francisco Performances, InvestED, Make-A-Wish Alaska & Washington, and the Benaroya Research Institute.
+Heather joined the Wellspring team as a contractor in 2017, and became the President and CEO in October, 2018.
+Prior to joining the Wellspring staff, Heather was the CEO of MarketFitz, Inc., a management consulting firm, where she worked with non-profit, healthcare and professional service organizations to help them reach their financial and organizational goals.
 An active community leader, Heather has served on a dozen boards of directors, including Northwest Center, the Washington Society of CPAs, Leadership Tomorrow, the Seattle Metropolitan Chamber of Commerce, Seattle Rotary #4, CityClub and Girl Scouts of Western Washington.
 She received her MBA from the University of Washington, her BA from Colgate University, and was a Fulbright Scholar.
 She began her career with Deloitte, and is a Chartered Global Management Accountant and a licensed CPA in Washington state.
-She intends to remain with Wellspring as the CFO/COO after the permanent CEO search is complete.

 Ernest J. Cathcart, Cultural Competency Specialist